EthicsCodes/hackers-ethic/CoE.md

 5. **Accountability** —
    Take ownership of your actions and their impact on the project.

+6. **Subsidiarity** —
+   Delegate decisions locally where appropriate to promote efficient autonomy.

 ## Scope

 This code governs all correspondence within [canonical project spaces][canon], which are defined as any platform or venue where project activities are conducted.